Geralt2024912/cprg-218-assignment-2/README.md

 # cprg-218-assignment-2
- All the pictures are created by me.
+ I own all the rights to the assets and all assets are made by me.Yang(Geralt) Ren.